flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

   - **Normal mode**: The SM83 operates at **~4.19 MHz**.
   - **Dual-speed mode**: The SM83 operates at **~8.38 MHz**.

 Albeit, this comes at the cost of adopting outdated technology by late-90s standards.
-You only have to look at the [state of the CPU market](playstation##tab-1-1-a-bit-of-history) to notice the capabilities Nintendo was missing out.
-To be fair, Nintendo did try with the [Virtual Boy](virtual-boy).
+You only have to look at the [state of the CPU market](playstation##tab-1-1-a-bit-of-history) to notice the capabilities Nintendo was missing out (to be fair, Nintendo did try with the [Virtual Boy](virtual-boy)).

 ### Hardware access